Bionic Commando: Elite Forces

 Bionic Commando: Elite Forces is a 2000 platform video game developed by Nintendo Software Technology and published by Nintendo for the Game Boy Color.
-It is an installment of Capcom's Bionic Commando series developed under license by Nintendo, and was the first title to be developed by its Redmond-based first-party studio Nintendo Software Technology.
+Part of Capcom's Bionic Commando series developed under license by Nintendo, it was the first title to be developed by its Redmond-based first-party studio Nintendo Software Technology.
 It is the sequel to the Game Boy version of Bionic Commando.
-It was not released in Europe until November 2014 when it was released for the Nintendo 3DS Virtual Console in Europe.
+It was not released in Europe until November 2014, when it was finally released for the Nintendo 3DS Virtual Console there.

 Gameplay

 Though the player still cannot jump, Elite Forces is different from the rest of the Bionic Commando series; among the changes are a different plot, new moves for the main characters - an unnamed female commando and an unnamed male commando - and the ability to utilize a sniper rifle in some segments of the game.

 The game features stages arranged on a map screen akin to Super Mario Bros.
 3, with some levels being traditional side scrolling platformers, with others being top-down shooters, or auto-scroller segments.
 The player receives exposition from "codec" calls, and may also choose specific items or weapons before levels.

 There are a few bosses placed in large arenas, and ending slideshow with captions immediately following the final boss.